security-guild/security-guild.github.io/_posts/2024-02-12-container-image-hardening.md

-From the foothold commands can be send to a container and in our example commands where send to execute a reverse-shell which establish terminal access for te attacker into the container environment where our application is running in.
+From the foothold commands can be send to a container and in our example commands where send to execute a reverse-shell which establish terminal access for the attacker into the container environment where our application is running in.

 From this point in the attack there are many oppertunities to further exploit